|See our formal comments on this NPRM!|

 - Public health must continue to resist any future plans by CMS to eliminate public health reporting altogether, and must insist that core public health objectives – such as those related to disease prevention – are included in any new CMS constructs (such as public health priority sets).

-One final note: As this NPRM was released, the CMS Administrator, Seema Verma, published an open letter to doctors which is focused on reducing the burden on doctors so they can spend more time with physicians.
+One final note: As this NPRM was released, the CMS Administrator, Seema Verma, published an open letter to doctors that is focused on reducing the burden on doctors so they can spend more time with physicians.
 HL7 has begun a similar initiative on reducing clinical burden.
 So the key question is: Does this NPRM go far enough to reduce provider burden in the spirit of Dr. Verma’s letter?

 HLN assisted in preparing responses from: